Guilty plea due in Michigan school shooting that killed 4

 Ethan Crumbley had created images of violence during a classroom assignment last November but was not sent home from Oxford High School in southeastern Michigan.
 He pulled out a gun a few hours later and committed a mass shooting.

-Crumbley was 15 when the shooting occurred at Oxford High, roughly 30 miles (50 kilometers) north of Detroit.

-His parents had been summoned to school that day to discuss the teen’s ominous writings.
+He was 15 when the shooting occurred.
+Crumbley’s parents had been summoned to school that day to discuss their son’s ominous writings.
 A teacher had found a drawing with a gun pointing at the words, “The thoughts won’t stop.
 Help me.”
-There was an image of a bullet with the message: “Blood everywhere.”

-James and Jennifer Crumbley declined to take Ethan home but were told to get him into counseling within 48 hours, according to investigators.
+James and Jennifer Crumbley had said they would get him counseling but declined to take Ethan home, according to investigators.

-A day earlier, a teacher saw Ethan searching for ammunition on his phone.
-The school contacted his mother, Jennifer Crumbley, who then told her son in a text message: “Lol.
-I’m not mad at you.
-You have to learn not to get caught,” the prosecutor’s office said.

-Ethan Crumbley was charged as an adult with one count of terrorism causing death, four counts of first-degree murder, seven counts of attempted murder and 12 counts related to use of a gun.

 “Put simply, they created an environment in which their son’s violent tendencies flourished.
 They were aware their son was troubled, and then they bought him a gun,” prosecutors said in a court filing.